nikolasmcneal/color-discrimination-task/README.md

 ## Progress (Feb 1 2021)

+* Now coded with 'jspsych-canvas-keyboard-response' plugin, runs 3 times
+* Fixation cross added
 * Randomly selected colors chosen and displayed on a JavaScript Canvas each run
 * Written code to determine total value of left and right sides by summing color values (currently logs in console)
 * Randomly determines order of values for colors
-* Fixation cross added
-* Now coded with 'jspsych-canvas-keyboard-response' plugin